RoanokeParkElms/call-to-action/index.md

 ## How to help

 We are asking everyone who enjoys Roanoke Park's elm trees to consider donating to keep these magnificent trees healthy.
-This four-minute video describes the problem and the solution.
+This four-minute video describes the problem and its only known solution.

 <!-- Center the video -->
 <div class="container">